-

 This Biden administration policy revokes in its entirety the Trump-era policy identified in this entry.

-On August 10, 2021, Acting Director Johnson issued "ICE Directive 11005.3: Using a Victim-Centered Approach with Noncitizen Crime Victims" which supersedes the Trump-era policy identified in this entry and indicates that, among other things, ICE should not continue immigration proceedings against a U Visa petitioner unless and until USCIS makes a negative bona fide or prima facie determination.
+On August 10, 2021, Acting Director Johnson issued "ICE Directive 11005.3: Using a Victim-Centered Approach with Noncitizen Crime Victims" which supersedes the Trump 1.0 policy identified in this entry and indicates that, among other things, ICE should not continue immigration proceedings against a U Visa petitioner unless and until USCIS makes a negative bona fide or prima facie determination.

 View DocumentCurrent Status